skateco/skate/README.md

 Currently uses vendored ssh, plan is to move to openssh and use the native binary on the host.

+## Architecture

+- `skate` cli that is basically the scheduler, run from developers machine.
+- talks to `skatelet` binaries on each host (not long lived agents, also a cli) over ssh

+Could be described as one-shot scheduling.

 ## Registering nodes